AnthonyHongXiao/AnthonyHongXiao.github.io/content/_index.md

 ☕~
-{{< imageRight src="/images/Learning_Singular_Homology.jpg" alt="Anthony learning singular homology in bar.
+{{< imageRight src="/images/Learning_Singular_Homology.jpg" alt="Learning singular homology in a bar.
 Photo credit: Jessie." caption="Learning singular homology in a bar.
 Photo credit: Jessie." width="20%" >}}

 # Xiao (Anthony) Hong

 ## About Me
-I am Anthony, a junior at Washington University in St. Louis (WUSTL).
-While enjoying mathematical beauty in large, I'm primarily interested in the interaction between geometry and data analysis.
-Specifically, I like to see how real world images are stored as data and how the structure of data is geometrized and visualized.
+Hello!
+I am Anthony, a junior at Washington University in St. Louis (WUSTL), where I transitioned from an early passion for architecture into the intricate world of geometric structures.
+Geometry is not only the theoretical foundation of civil engineering but also a powerful tool to showcase the uniqueness of data.
+I seek to understand how structures inherent in real-world images can be encoded as data and subsequently take on a geometric and visual form.
+I also study implications of geometries, manifolds and grpahs, on information and data in general.

+I find solace in the rich symphonies of Brahms and the leisures that come with travel.
+My recent academic interests include algorithmic algebraic geometry/tropical geometry, harmonic analysis on groups, and surface reconstruction for imaging.

 <br>